jhu-statprogramming-fall-2023/biostat777-project3-part1-yyingying00/README.md

 # 🗺 usmap

-Original R package comes from: <https://github.com/pdil/usmap>, created by [Paolo Di Lorenzo](https://github.com/pdil).
+Original R package comes from: <https://github.com/pdil/usmap>, which is created by [Paolo Di Lorenzo](https://github.com/pdil).

-Pkgdown website for this package: <https://jhu-statprogramming-fall-2023.github.io/biostat777-project3-part1-yyingying00>; the website and the Example Analysis were created by [Yingying Yu](https://github.com/yyingying00).
+The Pkgdown website link: <https://jhu-statprogramming-fall-2023.github.io/biostat777-project3-part1-yyingying00>; the website and the Example Analysis were created by [Yingying Yu](https://github.com/yyingying00).

 5 things customized in the `pkgdown` website: